 - the establishment, exercise or defense of legal claims.

-Although Cogstate may remove most personal information, such as contact information (address, phone number, etc.), we cannot remove certain records which we are bound to keep by law or by codes of conduct or other authority.
+Although Cogstate may remove most Personal Data, such as contact information (address, phone number, etc.), we cannot remove certain records which we are bound to keep by law or by codes of conduct or other authority.

 HOW DO I EXERCISE THESE RIGHTS AND OPTIONS?

-If you wish to take any of the actions described above, please do so by contacting us as described below.
+If you have questions or complaints, or you wish to take any of the actions described above, please contact us as described below.
 We will attend to your request promptly and will respond within a reasonable time.

 195 Church Street, 4th Floor